aav7fl/website/_posts/2020-07-26-appliance-notifications-through-vibration-and-power.md

 ---
-title: "Using Vibrations and Power to Notify When Washing Machine and Dryer Finishes"
+title: "Using Vibrations and Power to Notify When My Washing Machine and Dryer Finish"
-date: "2020-07-19 10:59"
+date: "2020-07-26 08:00"
 comments: true
 image:
   path: /assets/img/2020/07/dryer_vibration_monitor.jpg